 Prime’s main features and advantages are:

-• Progressive – low quality images load by default, prime preloads (‘lazy’ loads) HQ variants in background only if needed (eg images are ‘in view’ for the user) and replaces low quality images when done
+- Progressive – low quality images load by default, prime preloads (‘lazy’ loads) HQ variants in background only if needed (eg images are ‘in view’ for the user) and replaces low quality images when done

-• Smooth – allows for use of a ‘phantom’ image, which is an overlay image that is invisible on page load, and fades in the HQ version once loaded (Google image search uses this technique)
+event, prime checks if images have changed in size (and require a larger or smaller image), preloads and replaces if needed - Smooth – allows for use of a ‘phantom’ image, which is an overlay image that is invisible on page load, and fades in the HQ version once loaded (Google image search uses this technique)

-• Fire and forget – prime instantiates itself on script load, enumerates and sets up images as soon as the document is done drawing and handles all future events
+- Fire and forget – prime instantiates itself on script load, enumerates and sets up images as soon as the document is done drawing and handles all future events

-• Pure JavaScript – requires no library/framework (like jQuery, etc)
+- Pure JavaScript – requires no library/framework (like jQuery, etc)

-• Can be loaded asynchronously
+- Can be loaded

-• Small (just 9.4KB minified)
+hronously - Small (just 9.4KB minified)

 Download